MicrosoftDocs/win32/desktop-src/wmformat/comparing-the-windows-media-audio-and-video-codec-interfaces-and-the-windows-media-format-sdk--deprecated.md

 ---
 title: Comparing the Windows Media Audio and Video Codec Interfaces and the Windows Media Format SDK
-description: For current documentation on Windows Media codecs and digital signal processors, see Windows Media Audio and Video Codec and DSP APIs. ms.assetid: 829c289e-f297-43bb-9628-0f6da397e80f
+description: For current documentation on Windows Media codecs and digital signal processors, see Windows Media Audio and Video Codec and DSP APIs. | Comparing the Windows Media Audio and Video Codec Interfaces and the Windows Media Format SDK ms.assetid: 829c289e-f297-43bb-9628-0f6da397e80f
 keywords:
 - Comparing the Windows Media Audio and Video Codec Interfaces and the Windows Media Format SDK windows Media Format